RyanQuey/janus-graph-tutorial/README.md

 ## Can set the color of each node by label
 ![](https://github.com/RyanQuey/janus-graph-tutorial/raw/main/images/color-node-by-label.png)

-# Can you connect Janus Graph to Datastax Astra...?
+# Can you connect JanusGraph to Datastax Astra...?
 ## NOTE never got this to work
 This was never completed, but documents what I started trying and some potential routes to look into.